-5. Real estate investments shall be reported in accordance with the following balance sheet categories, with parenthetical disclosure of the amount of related encumbrances:
+5. Real estate investments shall be reported in accordance with the following balance sheet categories, with parenthetical disclosure of the amount of related encumbrances.
+Guidance is included in SSAP No. 90—Impairment or Disposal of Real Estate Investments on classifying real estate to be disposed of other than by sale, for determining costs to sell, and for reporting disposal gains and losses as well as other than temporary impairments:

 Properties occupied by the company – depreciated cost, less encumbrances;